-- 6.1.24 Landscape and visual monitoring and site audits were carried on 9 and 23 July 2007.
-Site formation, shaping, hydroseeding and planting works were being carried out at present.
-The Contractor should take proper measures to improve the condition of damaged trees and provide adequate watering to newly hydroseeded area, planted shrubs and transplanted trees. - 6.1.25 Slope adjacent to Hole 17 and 18 were newly hydroseeded.
-The Contractor should provide adequate water to the hydroseeded grass to ensure germination and quick coverage.
-The visual impact from the eroded slope was expected to be greatly mitigated after the hydroseeded grass germinated. - 6.1.26 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities.
-Garbages were put adjacent to the retained trees. - 6.1.27 Retained trees, such as but not limited to T957 and T956, next to administration building were severely damaged by construction.
-Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities.
-The Contractor was reminded to prevent further damage to those trees and carry out tree surgery works immediately. - 6.1.28 All transplanted trees were in fair condition except for T848.
+- 6.1.23 The landscape and visual monitoring and site audits were carried out on 7th and 21st September 2007.
+During the site audits, site formation, shaping, planting and building construction were carried out.
+Shrub seedlings were planted on slopes of Hole 2, 4, 5, 6, 10 and 11.
+Some of the newly planted shrubs are lack of watering.
+The Contractor shall irrigate all the plants and hydroseeded area more frequently. - 6.1.24 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities. - 6.1.25 All transplanted trees were in fair condition except for T848.
 Mal-pruning of transplanted trees has not been rectified.
 Construction material was stockpiled within tree protection zones.
-A statement on the cause of death of tree T925 recorded in the last report is still outstanding since February 2007.
+A statement on the cause of death of tree T925 recorded in the last report is still outstanding.